mbzuai-oryx/CVRR-Evaluation-Suite/README.md

-> **<p align="justify"> Abstract:** *Recent advancements in Large Language Models (LLMs)
-> have led to the development of Video Large Multi-modal Models (Video-LMMs) that can
+> **<p align="justify"> Abstract:** *Recent advancements in Large Language Models (LLMs) have led to the development of Video Large Multi-modal Models (Video-LMMs)
-> handle a wide range of video understanding tasks.
-These models have the potential
+> that can handle a wide range of video understanding tasks.
+These models
-> to be deployed in real-world applications such as robotics, AI assistants, medical
+> have the potential to be deployed in real-world applications such as
-> imaging, and autonomous vehicles.
+> robotics, AI assistants, medical surgery, and autonomous vehicles.
-The widespread adoption of Video-LMMs in our daily lives underscores the importance
+The widespread adoption of Video-LMMs in our daily lives underscores the
-> of ensuring and evaluating their robust performance in mirroring human-like reasoning
+> importance of ensuring and evaluating their robust performance in
-> and interaction capabilities in complex, real-world contexts.
-However, existing
+> mirroring human-like reasoning and interaction capabilities in complex,
-> benchmarks for Video-LMMs primarily focus on general video comprehension
+> real-world contexts.
+However, existing benchmarks for Video-LMMs primarily
+> focus on general video comprehension abilities and neglect assessing their
-> abilities and neglect assessing their reasoning capabilities over complex
+> reasoning capabilities over complex videos in the real-world context, and
-> videos in the real-world context, and robustness of these models through the
+> robustness of these models through the lens of user prompts as text queries.
-> lens of user prompts as text queries.
-In this paper, we present the Complex Video
+> In this paper, we present the Complex Video Reasoning and Robustness
-> Reasoning and Robustness Evaluation Suite (CVRR-ES), a novel benchmark that comprehensively
+> Evaluation Suite (CVRR-ES), a novel benchmark that comprehensively
-> assesses the performance of Video-LMMs across 11 diverse real-world video dimensions.
+> assesses the performance of Video-LMMs across 11 diverse real-world video
-> We evaluate 9 recent models, including both open-source and closed-source variants,
+> dimensions.
+We evaluate 9 recent models, including both open-source and
-> and find that most of the Video-LMMs, especially open-source ones, struggle with
+> closed-source variants, and find that most of the Video-LMMs, especially
-> robustness and reasoning when dealing with complex videos.
-Based on our analysis,
+> open-source ones, struggle with robustness and reasoning when dealing with
-> we develop a training-free dual-step contextual prompting (DSCP) technique to
+> complex videos.
+Based on our analysis, we develop a training-free Dual-Step
-> enhance the performance of existing Video-LMMs.
-Our findings provide valuable
+> Contextual Prompting (DSCP) technique to enhance the performance of existing
+> Video-LMMs.
+Our findings provide valuable insights for building the next
-> insights for building the next generation of human-centric AI systems with advanced
+> generation of human-centric AI systems with advanced robustness and
-> robustness and reasoning capabilities.
+> reasoning capabilities.
 Our dataset and code are publicly available.* </p>

 ## CVRR-ES assesses the reasoning and robustness of Video-LMMs on complex videos in real-world contexts.